guillaume-haerinck/portfolio/public/articles/cube-beast-editor.md

-Ongoing project description, the post-mortem is available [here](https://github.com/guillaume-haerinck/cube-beast-editor/tree/master/doc).
+A basic voxel editor powered by a custom C++ ECS-library and runnable on the web.
+You can find the post-mortem (in english) [here](https://github.com/guillaume-haerinck/cube-beast-editor/tree/master/doc).